slateci/slateci.github.io/_docs/cluster/manual/cluster-federation.md

 ### Joining the Federation

-On the Master node for your cluster, execute
+On the Master node for your cluster (or a system with kubectl configured with admin access to your cluster), execute

 ```
 slate cluster create [NEW-CLUSTER-NAME] --group [YOUR-GROUP-NAME] --org [YOUR-ORG-NAME] -y